naoto0822/exp-go-cache/README.md

 **When to Use:**

-- **TieredCacher**: Single key lookups, need stampede protection, high concurrency for same key
+- **TieredCache**: Single key lookups, need stampede protection, high concurrency for same key
-- **BatchTieredCacher**: Multiple keys at once, batch database support, minimize network overhead
+- **BatchTieredCache**: Multiple keys at once, batch database support, minimize network overhead

 ## Performance Considerations

 - **Ristretto** uses approximate algorithms (TinyLFU) for admission and eviction, providing excellent hit ratios
-- **Redis Pipeline** batches multiple commands into single network round-trip (used in BatchTieredCacher)
+- **Redis Pipeline** batches multiple commands into single network round-trip (used in BatchTieredCache)
 - **MessagePack** encoding is faster and produces smaller payloads compared to JSON
-- **Singleflight** prevents thundering herd problem in TieredCacher by deduplicating concurrent requests for the same key
+- **Singleflight** prevents thundering herd problem in TieredCache by deduplicating concurrent requests for the same key
 - **Batch Operations** minimize N+1 query problems by fetching multiple keys efficiently
 - Both cache tiers are populated on compute to maximize cache hits
 - Context cancellation is respected throughout the caching flow